 The idea was inspired by Jing’s concerns about sustainability.
 Every Tuesday the residents of Raval and el Barrio Gotico leave their trash out for binmen to collect.
 Old furniture, wooden boards, disused lamps, and lonely mannequins litter the corners of these historic districts.
 This chaotic assortment of broken things gave birth to an idea: if there is so much trash just left lying about, why don’t we use it – surely, we can be more creative with our waste?

-Over the past few months this has been a regular Tuesday night fixture.
-A diverse range of people scurry around the back alleys collecting the finest trash that Barcelona has to offer and bring it to the square with the sole purpose of making art.
-The “event” is about creating a community that connects people together.
+Over the course of a couple of months, what started as a fun tongue-in-cheek solution to Barcelona’s endless supply of broken furniture and cardboard boxes, transformed into a regular Tuesday night fixture.
+Bin raiders now scurry around the back alleys of Raval, avoiding drunk tourists, dodging the drug dealers, to collect the finest trash that Barcelona had to offer, before bringing it back to the square.
+The “event” is about creating a community that connects people together through art.
 No limitations are placed on the material people use or the music they play.
-Some people like to paint, play music, dance or sing.
-Others cut out words from discarded books and magazines and combine them into poems, while a few come to just sit there and enjoy life.
-All are welcome.
+Some people just like to paint.
+The hipsters play music, dance or sing.
+The more literary types, delve into discarded books and magazines to carve out words or tracts of text for make-shift poems that are plastered across plywood.
+The rest come to just sit there and enjoy life.